 Some of the most ardent supporters of The Soul Box Project are faith communities.
 We have put together a toolkit called We'll Take the Sabbath for congregations.
 It includes ideas for adopting the Project.
 The idea of We'll Take the Sabbath is that 100 people are shot every day in the U.S..
 A faith community can step forward and say, "We'll hold space for the people shot on our Sabbath day.
 As a congregation, we will commit to folding 100 Soul Boxes every week."
 Some churches have also committed to holding a "Soul Box Sunday" each month, providing supplies and folding coaches during Fellowship Hour.
-The toolkit for faith communities can be found here.
+Toolkit for faith communities

 Activist organizations (Moms Demand Action, Grandmothers Against Gun Violence, Wear Orange), schools, faith communities, mental health organizations (NAMI), arts centers and councils ... all have participated in the Project.
-Ideas about using Soul Boxes in schools can be found here.
+Ideas for Soul Boxes in schools

 Eventually, all Soul Boxes are sent to our central workspace in Portland, Oregon.
 Before they are sent in, they can be used in local exhibits and events.
 To do that, a central Box drop-off location is needed.
-Examples of drop-off locations can be found here.
 Any local locations can be included on the Soul Box website.
+Current drop-off locations

 There are several ways to introduce Soul Boxes at community events.
 Provide Box-making materials and guidance at fairs and gun-sense events.
 Share the Project at conferences.
 Set up a static display with Box-making instructions and supplies in public spaces.
-Downloadable flyers with folding instructions can be found here.
+Printable flyers with folding instructions

 A backpack of 100 Soul Boxes, representing the number of people shot in the U.S. every day weighs about 5 pounds.
 These backpacks are very effective in marches and at community events.
 Contact the Project to request backpack kits or borrow pre-made packs.
 (Already have a backpack kit?
-View the assembly video here.)
+View the backpack assembly video.)

-Examples of displays and events, large and small, can be viewed below.
+Examples of exhibits and events, small and large, can be viewed below.